integrated-personal-data-system/.github/profile/README.md

 ### This is a Linux Foundation Project.
 # Goals and Objectives (Find your passion, join, help!)
-Goals are various desired End-States.
-Objectives are the next step in getting to each Goal.
+'Goals' are various desired End-States.
+'Objectives' are the next step in getting to each Goal.
+'Primary = Main Objective for that Goal.
+Secondary = A valid (but not main) objective for that Goal Supporting = Provides value to Primary Objective

 |  | Goal-1: Organizations achieve goals of Zero Trust. | Goal-2: Individuals collect and share credentials and data, privately.  |Goal-3: Organizations help members establish and govern their digital lives | Goal-4: Individuals accept, integrate, and use data from vendors. | Goal-5: Vendors gain new customers from individual early adopters |
 | ----------------------------- | -------------| ----------|  ----------| ----------| ----------|